CC-BY-SA, Edzer Pebesma 2015.

 nc = SpatialPolygons(list(Polygons(list(Polygon(nc)), "NC")))

-Next, we'll creat a SpatialPoints
+Next, we'll creat a SpatialPoints object for the locations

 pts = SpatialPoints(fmd[,1:2]) # CRS unknown!